 Individuals on the university campus may have allergic reactions to animals that are substantial enough to qualify as a disability.
 In such cases, the university will consider the needs of both persons in meeting its obligations to reasonably accommodate all disabilities and to resolve the problem as efficiently and expeditiously as possible.
 Students requesting allergy accommodations should contact the Office of Disability Accommodations.
 Employees requesting accommodations should contact Human Resources.

-Responsible Party: Office of Disability Accommodation and Human Resources
+Responsible Party: Office of Disability Access and Human Resources

 Procedures for Faculty, Staff, all Other Members of Campus Community.